 Your toddler will experience less frustration as he learns to express his ideas and feelings in words, and this thoughtful approach to language also prepares him for reading and writing in the Children's House.

 Tables, chairs, toilets, and sinks are just the right size and easily accessible to your child.
 Materials and utensils are sized to a child’s hand and ability, and art and mirrors are hung at child height.
 Children use the dressing frames, which teach her to open and close Velcro, buttons, snaps, zippers, and more.

 She will polish mirrors or shoes, water plants, or wash real dishes and cloths used in the classroom.
 She will learn to wipe her own nose and brush her own hair, establishing foundational habits of self-care.
 She'll practice arranging flowers in a small vase and placing them in a spot she chooses in the classroom, so that they will add to the beauty of the community.
-All the while, she will learn the Mandarin vocabulary for the materials she uses and the actions she takes.
-Language learning is not rote memorization, but rather an integrated aspect of the classroom experience.

 In this right-sized environment, the Montessori practical life exercises allow a child to perform real-world, purposeful tasks that your child can choose and complete independently.
 Your child will become an important contributor to her community, and practice tasks over and over to achieve mastery, building confidence and self-esteem.
 This gives rise to a naturally self-reinforcing process: the more she tries, the more she succeeds.
 The more success she feels, the more confident she becomes.
 The sense of accomplishment that a child feels each time she achieves something new (something that grown-ups do, too!) builds the foundation of self-confidence that she will carry with her throughout her life.